Mailing: PO Box 150

 Tuition is due the first day of each month, and should be paid before the 12th of the month.
-Cedarbrook offers the option of paying for 9 or 10 months, to slightly reduce the monthly amount.
+Cedarbrook bills the monthly tuition for 10 months, August to May.

-The registration fee covers such things as school insurance, the school yearbook, library books, computer software and upgrades, textbook rental and the purchase of new workbooks, textbooks, art supplies, and other general school supplies.
+The registration fee is charged every year, and covers such things as school insurance, part of the school yearbook, library books, computer software and upgrades, textbook rental and the purchase of new workbooks, textbooks, art supplies, and other general school supplies.

 If you drop behind in your tuition payments, arrangements must be made to get your statement up to date.
 A student may be asked to withdraw from school until the bill is caught up.
 Please keep in touch with the principal.
 Tuition checks should be given to the principal.